 WHEN CHILD RECEIVES SETTLEMENT, WHAT HAPPENS TO THE MONEY?

-When a child is injured in an accident, there are several legal issues to keep in mind.
-First, although the child has suffered the injury, in Minnesota, the parents are still responsible for the medical bills.
-Therefore, when our injury lawyers in MN are hired to help after a child has been injured in an accident, we represent the child first, but we also make sure that the parents are reimbursed for their expenses including medical bills.
+When a child is injured in an accident, there are several legal issues to keep in mind: First, although the child has suffered the injury, in Minnesota, the parents are still responsible for the medical bills.
+Therefore, when our injury attorneys in MN are hired to help after a child has been injured in an accident, we represent the child first, but we also make sure that the parents are reimbursed for their expenses, including medical bills.